A Detailed Timeline Of Night Stalker Richard Ramirez' Crimes

 August 8, 1985 — Ramirez Attacks Abowath Family

 Ramirez breaks into Sakina and Elyas Abowath’s home.
 He fatally shoots Elyas, who was sleeping.
-He then handcuffs, beats, and rapes Sakina while demanding their jewelry.
+He then handcuffs, beats, and rapes Sakina while demanding their jewellery.
 He ties up their three-year-old son.

 August 18, 1985 — Ramirez Attacks In The Bay Area